 Can You Answer These 10 College Interview Questions?Posted August 1, 2019, 3:41 pm by

 If you’re going to college, expect to be interviewed by a college representative.
-It’s a vital part of the college admissions process.
+It’s a vital part of the college admissions process for many schools.
 Why?
 Colleges want to get to know you: Who you are, what your goals are, and how you will contribute to the student population.
-They also want to see how you answer questions, how informed you are, and your views on other topics.
+In addition to these college interview questions, schools also want to see how you answer questions, how informed you are, and your views on other topics.

 When my daughter was in the midst of her college search, she was interviewed by a representative of Boston University.
 Since this was her first choice college, she was nervous.
 She wanted to make a good impression and appear intelligent and confident.
 She prepared for some interview questions.
 Not all of them were asked, but it helped her go into the interview more relaxed.
 Although she wasn’t a top candidate according to their applicant statistics, the interview resulted in an offer of admission.